We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best sleep mask for napping: MZOO Sleep Eye Mask

 - Most innovative sleep mask: nodpod Weighted Sleep Mask

 - Best bargain sleep mask: RachelSilk 19 Momme Silk Sleep Eye Mask

 - Most eco-friendly sleep mask: Ettitude Bamboo Lyocell Eye Mask

 - Most luxurious sleep mask: Blissy Silk Sleep Mask

 Not all sleep masks are created with style, comfort, and luxury in mind.
-In production, brands prioritize and pair different elements together in an effort to redefine your best night’s sleep.
+In production, brands prioritize and pair different elements in an effort to redefine your best night’s sleep.